Photometry#

 Estimating and subtracting the background#

-"""Function to estimate the background (in form of an image),
+"""Function to estimate the background and its RMS (root-mean-square deviation).

 Parameters: